regmtait/regmtait.co.uk/checklist.md

 Final check in all browsers...

-* Windows and macOS: Safari, Chrome, Firefox, IE, Edge
+* Windows and macOS: Safari, Chrome, Firefox, Edge
-* Handheld: iOS, Android
+* Handheld: iOS, Android.
+Phone and tablet.
 * Test all external and embedded scripts and functions

 ## CMS